albertovpd/server-api-sentiment_a-docker/README.md

 ​
 **Main goal**: Analyze the conversations coming from a chat like `slack` ​
-- (L1🧐) Write an API in bottle just to store chat messages in a database like mongodb or mysql.
+X- (L1🧐) Write an API in bottle just to store chat messages in a database like mongodb or mysql.
 - (L2🥳) Extract sentiment from chat messages and perform a report over a whole conversation
 - (L3😎) Deploy the service with docker to heroku and store messages in a cloud database.
 - (L4🤭) Recommend friends to a user based on the contents from chat `documents` using a recommender system with `NLP` analysis.